OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: Introduction

-To this end, we develop a novel framework called \textit{first-order \underline{opt}imization \underline{ex}pedited with approximately parallelized iterations} (\ours{}) that is capable of bypassing the challenge of inherent iterative dependency in FOO and therefore make parallelized iterations in FOO possible.
-Specifically, our framework begins with a novel kernelized gradient estimation strategy, which utilizes the history of gradients during optimization to predict the gradients for any input within the domain such that these estimated gradients can be used in FOO algorithms to determine the input for the next iteration.
-Furthermore, to enhance the efficiency of this kernelized gradient estimation, we also introduce the technique of separable kernel function and local history of gradients for our gradient estimation (Sec. \ref{sec:grad-est}).
-We then naturally employ standard FOO algorithms with these estimated gradients to determine the initial inputs for the next $N$ sequential iterations, namely proxy updates, to approximate the ground-truth sequential updates and consequently bypass the iteration dependency in FOO (Sec. \ref{sec:proxy-update}).
-Lastly, we complete our parallelized iterations for FOO by using parallel computing to run standard FOO algorithms over these $N$ inputs obtained from our proxy updates concurrently (Sec. \ref{sec:parallel-iter}).
+However, the inherent iterative dependency in FOO where the output of each iteration servers as the input of the next iteration, poses a significant barrier to independent and concurrent iteration execution, thereby making it nearly impossible to realize iteration parallelism within standard FOO.
+To this end, we develop a novel framework called \textit{first-order \underline{opt}imization \underline{ex}pedited with approximately parallelized iterations} (\ours{}) that is capable of bypassing the challenge of inherent iterative dependency in standard FOO and therefore make parallelized iterations in FOO possible.
+Specifically, our framework begins with a novel kernelized gradient estimation strategy, which uses the history of gradients during optimization to predict the gradients for any input within the domain such that these estimated gradients can be used in standard FOO algorithms to determine the inputs for the next few iterations.
+We further introduce the techniques of separable kernel function and local history of gradients to enhance the computational efficiency of this gradient estimation (Sec. \ref{sec:grad-est}).
+We then apply standard FOO algorithms with this kernelized gradient estimation to determine the inputs for the next $N$ sequential iterations efficiently (namely proxy updates), aiming to approximate the ground-truth sequential updates and bypass the iteration dependency in standard FOO (Sec. \ref{sec:proxy-update}).
+Lastly, we complete our approximately parallelized iterations for standard FOO by leveraging parallel computing with parallelism of $N$ to concurrently execute standard FOO algorithms over these $N$ inputs obtained from our proxy updates using the ground-truth gradients (Sec. \ref{sec:parallel-iter}).